dustinsand/hex-arch-kotlin-spring-boot/README.md

 * Independent of UI.
 The UI can change easily, without changing the rest of the system.
 A Web UI could be replaced with a console UI, for example, without changing the business rules.
 * Independent of Database.
 You can swap out Oracle or SQL Server, for Mongo, BigTable, CouchDB, or something else.
 Your business rules are not bound to the database.
 * Independent of any external agency.
 In fact your business rules simply don’t know anything at all about the outside world.
+* Modular.
+Minimizes tangled dependencies by decoupling the business logic from the technical code.
+Reduces the friction of extracting core domain objects to another context.
+Sometimes it makes design sense to start as more of a monolith and extract later to another context when there are strong reasons to do so.

 # Flow
 Outer layers depend on inner layers.
 Inner layers expose interfaces that outer layers must adapt to and implement.
 This form of dependency inversion protects the integrity of the domain and application layers.

 # Package Structure
 ## core
 Isolated from technical complexities of clients, frameworks and infrastructure concerns.
+Contains the business models.
 Dependencies face inward so it does not depend on any layers outside of it.
+Why is this important?
+Infrastructure can be changed without changes to the core.
 ### application layer
 The API representing the business use cases of the application.
 Dependent on the domain layer to orchestrate the business use cases and acts as a facade to the domain.
 The domain model can continue to evolve without impacting clients.
 This layer is also responsible for coordinating notifications to other systems when significant events occur within the domain.